Take Action to Stop Psychiatric Abuse

-For the last 3 years, Victoria had the highest physical restraint rate in Australia in public acute psychiatric facilities (Queensland did not report) and the highest use of mechanical restraint rate in 2017/18 of all states of Australia.
-Chemical restraint is not covered in the Victorian Mental Health Act and is not reported.30
+For the last 3 years, Victoria had the highest physical restraint rate in Australia in public acute psychiatric facilities (Queensland did not report) and the highest rate of mechanical restraint in 2017/18 of all states of Australia (excluding Qld).
+Chemical restraint is not covered in the Victorian Mental Health Act and is not reported.34

-As far as seclusion is concerned, Victoria had the longest average seclusion duration (hours) in Australia for the last 5 years in public acute psychiatric facilities.31
+As far as seclusion is concerned, Victoria had the longest average seclusion duration (hours) in Australia for the last 5 years in public acute psychiatric facilities.35

 There are humane ways to assist patients in distress and these need to be implemented.

-Recommendation: The Royal Commission recommends the Mental Health Act is amended so that all forms of restraint of a psychiatric patient are classed a criminal offence and banned for all ages.
+Recommendation: The Royal Commission recommends the Victorian Mental Health Act is amended so that all forms of restraint of a psychiatric patient are banned and it is classed a criminal offence.
 Seclusion should also be illegal with criminal penalties.

-As of December 2017 there were 41,317 adverse drug reactions linked to psychiatric drugs reported to the TGA, 1,439 of these were deaths.34
+As of 3 January 2019 there were 47,459 adverse drug reactions linked to psychiatric drugs reported to the TGA, 1,716 of these were deaths.38

-The TGA’s adverse drug reaction database for antidepressants reveals that as of Oct 2016 there have been 94 suicides linked to antidepressants, an increase of 118% since April 2011.
-Of these, four were children aged 14 to 16.
-There were 848 reports in total for suicide attempts, suicidal ideation and suicidal behaviour.35
+The TGA’s adverse drug reaction database for antidepressants also reveals that as of 3 January 2019, there have been 140 suicides linked to antidepressants, an increase of 225% since April 2011.
+There were 960 reports in total for suicide attempts, suicidal ideation and suicidal behaviour.39

-As side effects are not required by law to be reported (except for manufactures who must) and the general public don’t know that they can report them directly, experts say that only between 1% and 10% of side effects are reported to the TGA.36 The number of side effects and deaths can only be much higher.
+Side effects are not required by law to be reported (except for manufactures who must) and the general public don’t always know that they can report them directly.
+Experts say that only between 1% and 10% of side effects are reported to the TGA.40 The number of side effects and deaths can only be much higher.

-Recommendation: The Royal Commission recommends that 1) for every child (and adult) suicide, autopsies need to include tests for the presence of psychiatric drugs.
+Recommendation: The Royal Commission recommends that 1) for every child and adult suicide, autopsies need to include tests for the presence of psychiatric drugs.
 2) Subsequent Coroner’s reports need to indicate the presence of a psychiatric drug at time of suicide (by methods other than drug poisoning).
 This will then give a true picture of the harm these drugs actually cause to children and adults.
-3) Each child and adult death resulting from psychiatric drug related causes should be investigated for criminal culpability.
+3) Each child and adult death resulting from psychiatric drug related causes is investigated for criminal culpability.

 Involuntary commitment is when a child or adult is locked up in a psychiatric hospital.
-No consent is required, they can be forcibly treated against their will and they are not allowed to go home.
-There are also legal orders that require someone to take psychiatric drugs or treatment by law at home, again consent it not required.
+No consent is required, the person can be forcibly treated against their will and they are not allowed to go home.
+There are also legal orders that require someone to take psychiatric drugs or treatment by law at home, again no consent is required.
 In Victoria these legal orders are called Involuntary Treatment Orders.